Cold porcelain

-Cold porcelain is a crafting material most commonly made from cornstarch and white glue, not from porcelain as its name would suggest.
+Cold porcelain is a crafting material most commonly made from cornstarch and white glue.
 The material can also include small amounts of oils and glycerol.
 Because most of the ingredients are biodegradable, lemon juice or sodium benzoate are sometimes used to prevent the growth of bacteria and fungi.
 It is most often used for at-home crafting and sculpting due to it drying from air exposure rather than heat curing.
 The material can also be dissolved by heat or water.

+Despite its name it is not a form of porcelain.

 Use recommendations

 Cold porcelain tends to behave like plasticine thanks to its composition, consistency, softness, and malleability.
 After it dries it becomes stronger and similar to porcelain.
 Due to its easily degradable nature, preserving cold porcelain is important, and can be done through storage in airtight containers.
 If the material turns a bit dry, it can be softened again by mixing with water.
 Mixing with excess water will result in an overly sticky medium, and can be combatted with cornstarch or petroleum jelly.
 White glue is the most common way to add to pieces of cold porcelain.